Kahdeg-15520487/calced/Circuit_DSL_Specification.md

 - Gate and signal names follow C# identifier rules
 - Array indices are 0-based
 - Subcircuits are instantiated as `CircuitGate` objects
-- Connections are validated at parse time for existence of sources and targets</content>
+- Connections are validated at parse time for existence of sources and targets
+- **Sequential circuits** (with `clk` input) use edge-triggered simulation
+- Clock edge detection enables proper timing simulation for state-holding elements
+- Internal convergence occurs on every tick, but outputs update only on clock edges for sequential circuits
+- **NAND SR latches may have convergence issues** - use NOR SR latches for reliable sequential behavior</content>
 <parameter name="filePath">j:\workspace2\c#\calced\Circuit_DSL_Specification.md